milkbottledude/woodlands-jb_tracker/README.md

 Fig 2.6: Metrics of object detection model's first training attempt

-I'm not super knowledgable on the math and nitty gritty of object detection ML/DL, but I do know that loss = errors.
+I'm not super knowledgable on the math and nitty gritty of object detection ML/DL, but I do know that loss = errors = 👎.
 And as you can see at the bottom left, the validation loss is actually **increasing** as the number of epochs increases.

-By right, the more times a machine learning model goes over the training data, the more it should be refining its weights and improving its performance.
+By right, the more times a machine learning model goes over the training data, the more it should be refining its weights and improving its performance 🔧.
 So obviously, this training session was a failure.

-I tried to find loopholes around the picture quality, such as detecting traffic congestion areas as a whole:
+I tried to find loopholes around the picture quality to train the YOLO model, such as detecting traffic congestion areas as a whole:

 insert weird ahh shaped box here

 Fig 2.7: Hexagon bounding box

-However, this did not work as YOLO relies on axis-aligned 4-sided bounding boxes, as they need the centre of the box to be clearly defined to accurately identify the centre of mass of the object and generalise characteristics.
-Also, YOLO breaks up the box into a grid of pixels to detect patterns, and its not programmed to do that for odd shaped boxes.
-The way they calculate the loss values is also programmed in a way that it only supports 4-sided, axis-aligned bounding boxes.
-I'm not educated enough on the subject to know the exact details behind the way the YOLO model is set up, so I cannot explain specifics, for that I apologise.
+However, this did not work.
+This is because they need the centre of the box to be clearly defined to accurately identify the centre of mass of the object and generalise characteristics, and YOLO is not able to do so for odd shapes 🛑.

+YOLO breaks up the box into a grid of pixels to detect patterns and calculate loss.
+This process is programmed in a way that it only supports 4-sided, axis-aligned 📐 bounding boxes.
+I'm not educated enough on the subject to know the exact details behind the way the YOLO model is set up 📚, so I cannot explain specifics.
+For that I apologise.

-In the end, I settled for identifying **areas** of congestion.
+In the end, I settled for identifying **areas** of congestion on the causeway 🛣️.
 It somewhat solved the low-pixel problem by making the bounding box area bigger, while at the same time still keeping the majority of the bounding box around an area of cars.
 It was also feasible with 4-sided-boxes aligned to the axes.

 insert axis aligned here